Trump says he will announce Supreme Court pick by end of week after meeting with a top candidate for Ginsburg seat

 Trump also solicited advice from prominent social conservative leaders such as Ralph Reed, the founder of the Faith and Freedom Coalition, and Marjorie Dannenfelser, the president of the Susan B. Anthony List, a group that opposes access to abortion.
 The president felt confident after those conversations, feeling that the conservative movement was aligned behind his court strategy.

 “He is right,” Dannenfelser tweeted Monday.
 “We agree the vote on a nominees must occur before the election.
-Plenty of time. #prolifecourt”
+Plenty of time. #prolifecourt.”

 That point was emphasized in a list of talking points distributed from the White House to outside allies on Monday, which said that “it’s not unusual for a justice to be confirmed in a short period of time.”
 The average length of a Supreme Court nomination since 1975 has taken upward of 70 days.